bohrium-107/code-playground/README.md

 # code-playground
-A collection of random simulations/games/visualizations I made for fun and practice.
+A collection of random simulations/games/visualizations I made for fun and practice using Pygame.